oberblastmeister/aether4/README.md

 TODO:

-- [] add the void type
-    - but don't add it to any IR!
-    - instead, just add a undefined instruction
 - [] add more tests
 - [] add support for typedefs
 - [] fix the existing graph coloring register allocator